trans-travel/trans-travel/us/oh.md

 ## Public Accommodations

- * Trans people are not banned from using appropriate bathrooms and locker rooms, although at least one trans woman has been charged with indecent exposure for using a locker room (she was found not-guilty).
+ * Trans people are not banned from using most appropriate bathrooms and locker rooms, although at least one trans woman has been charged with indecent exposure for using a locker room (she was found not-guilty).
+ * Ohio bans access to bathroom and locker room facilities at all schools and universities (including university facilities such as stadiums) except in accordance with sex assigned at birth.
+This also applies to private universities.
- * However, the Attorney General has issued an [opinion](https://www.ohioattorneygeneral.gov/getattachment/f10767a2-2cf3-4844-b943-90a503dc4c52/2023-006.aspx) that requiring trans people to use bathrooms in line with sex assigned at birth, rather than gender identity, is not a violation of
+ * The Attorney General has issued an [opinion](https://www.ohioattorneygeneral.gov/getattachment/f10767a2-2cf3-4844-b943-90a503dc4c52/2023-006.aspx) that requiring trans people to use bathrooms in line with sex assigned at birth, rather than gender identity, is not a violation of